-When a man is once engaged in reflections of this kind, imagining himself in some heather temple, and expecting, as it were, some sacrifice, or other piece of Paganism to ensue, he will not be long in suspense, before he sees the finishing act and last scene of genuine idolatry, in crowds of bigot votaries, prostrating themselves before some image of wood or stone, and paying divine honors to an idol of their own erecting.
+When a man is once engaged in reflections of this kind, imagining himself in some heathen temple, and expecting, as it were, some sacrifice, or other piece of Paganism to ensue, he will not be long in suspense, before he sees in some heathen temple, and expecting, as it were, some sacrifice, or other piece of Paganism to ensue, he will not be long in suspense, before he sees the finishing act and last scene of genuine idolatry, in crowds of bigot votaries, prostrating themselves before some image of wood or stone, and paying divine honors to an idol of their own erecting.
 Should they squabble with us here, about the meaning of the word, Idol, Jerome has determined it to the very case in question, telling us, that by idols are to be understood the images of the dead: Idola intelligimus Imagines mortuorum.
 Hier.
 Com. in Isa. c. xxxvii; and the worshippers of such images are used always in the style of the fathers, as terms synonymous and equivalent to Heathens and Pagans.
 Innumeri sunt in Græcia exterisque nationibus, qui se in discipulatum Christi tradiderunt, non sine ingenti odio eorum qui simulacra venerantur.
 Pamphili Apol. pro Orig.
 Hieron.
-Oo.
+Op.
 Tom.
 5. p.
 233.